-Maritime & Boating Accidents
+Maritime & Boating Accident Lawyers

-Cruise Ship, Boat and Maritime Law Firm
+Cruise Ship, Boat, and Maritime Law Firm

 Kreindler & Kreindler’s maritime law practice dates back to the founding of the firm in 1950.
-For 70 years the firm has represented victims and their families following a wide gamut of wrongful deaths, personal injuries and disasters at sea.
+For 70 years, the firm has represented victims and their families following a wide gamut of wrongful deaths, personal injuries, and disasters at sea.

 Our cases have included accidents involving:

 - Pleasure boats

 - Military vessels